 Best of the Rest

 First, the good: These rings actually look like real metal rings.
 People are always shocked to find out it’s made of silicone.
-The shape mimics a traditional ring, and the metallic finish is the most realistic (especially the copper).
+The shape mimics a traditional ring, and the metallic finish is the most realistic (especially the copper and rose gold).
 It also breathes well and is exceedingly comfortable.

 Unfortunately, we’ve had issues with stretching.
 After a few months of daily use, it stretches out and no longer fits.
 Several have been lost while swimming due to a stretched fit.
 And some male testers with larger hands faced issues with the ring tearing.